antoine-marchal/templateNodeJSCompile/README.md

 ## Building

-To compile into a single executable:
+To compile into a single executable CMD file with embedded JavaScript:

 ```bash
 npm run compile
 ```

-This creates `dist/cli-appender-1.0.0.js` and `dist/cli-appender-1.0.0.cmd`.
+This creates `dist/cli-appender-1.0.0.cmd` containing the compiled Node.js code.

 ## License